 Additional Best Practices for Administrative and Other Powerful Accounts

 Naturally, attackers are particularly interested in gaining access to accounts that have administrative privileges or access to sensitive data, such as customer records or intellectual property.
 Therefore, it’s critical to be especially vigilant about these powerful accounts.
-Best practices include the following:

 Active Directory is a busy place.
 To spot attacks, it’s essential to know what to look for in all the event data.
 Here are the top five things to monitor: